 Passport Photos

-Many passport acceptance facilities provide passport photo services, but to save money and time, travelers can opt to take their picture at home with a digital camera.
+Many passport acceptance facilities offer passport photo services, but to save time and money, travelers can take their own photo at home with a digital camera.
 The digital photo can then be printed for in-person appointments or uploaded for online renewals.
 The two links I provided above list all the photo requirements.
 Note that the application may be denied if the requirements are not met.

 Documents

-Thankfully, the amount of paperwork involved in the application and renewal process of a passport is not extensive.
-All required forms are available on the official government sites, and one can either print and complete by hand or fill them in online.
+Thankfully, the amount of paperwork required for passport applications and renewals is not extensive.
+All the necessary forms are available on official government websites, and you can either print and complete them by hand or fill them out online.
 If applying in person, certain forms must be signed in the presence of staff at a passport agency or passport acceptance facility.

-First-time applicants will be required to provide additional documentation, so when trying to determine the processing time for your passport, also take into consideration the time it will take to search for and acquire the documents.
+First-time applicants will be required to provide additional documentation.
+When determining your passport processing time, also factor in the time needed to locate and obtain the documents.

 Key Passport Requirements